Perfect Weekend: 48-Hours in Portland, USABy Alicia Grimshaw

 But to sell Portland on their caffeine and microbreweries alone would be selling this place short.
 It’s unashamedly hip, and yet it’s halfway between edgy, boutique city, and eco-friendly utopia.
 Portland will seduce you with its charm, and so will the people.
 Here’s our favourites spots in Oregon’s most happening city.

 The Rundown: A former motor lodge turned boutique digs, The Jupiter Hotel is located on Portland’s east side, rich with doers, drinkers, culinary creators, clothiers and dancers.
 The 81 room hotel does what it says on the tin: a central location.
 Check.
 A more than fully equipped room.
 Check.
 And prices that won’t swallow your holiday fund.

 The Rooms: Rooms range from the classic double room to the more spacious suites.
-Taking a nod from the hotel’s on-site gallery, custom murals are emblazoned on the room’s walls, and each room has their own unique style and personality.
+Taking a nod from the hotel’s on-site gallery, custom murals are emblazoned on the room’s walls, and each room has its own unique style and personality.
 The classic double rooms are decked out in mid century modern-style furnishings, along with all the mod cons such as free wifi and a flat screen tv.

 Where: 800 E Burnside St, Portland, OR 97214, USA

 The Lowdown: Portland offers the best of both worlds; a city with all the bars and eateries you could wish for and, on the flip side, miles upon miles of unspoilt scenery and natural wonders in the city’s back garden.
 We say, rent a car for the day, pack your camera and prepare to be surprised.